neighborhoods/Buphalo/README.md

 ### Fabrication File
 * A Fabrication File contains the instructions for fabricating a [Fablet](#fablet).
 * The [Fablet](#fablet) primary Actor is identified by the Fabrication File file name, and the location of the `Fabrication File` within the directory structure that it resides.
-* The `<ActorName>` token is an alias to the Fabrication File name without the extension and is the name of the primary actor.
+* The `<PrimaryActorName>` token is an alias to the Fabrication File name without the extension and is the name of the primary actor.
 * In the [Example Fabrication Files](#example-fabrication-files) section one [Fablet](#fablet) is `Toe` and the other [Fablet](#fablet) is `Toe\Nail`.
 * A [Fablet](#fablet) Actor can be anything.